realm/realm-js/packages/realm-react/README.md

    * Enumerated by OperationState
    */
   state, // "not-started", "pending", "success", "error"

   /**
+   * The string name of the current operation running.
+   */
+  operation,

+  /**
    * Convenience accessors, so users can write e.g. `loginResult.pending`